kezoponk/DDoS.bat/README.md

 # DDoS

-DDoS utility written in cmd
+DDoS utility written in cmd, made when i was 14